lammps/lammps/doc/src/Examples.rst

 of the sub-directories have their own README files which give further instructions.
 See the :doc:`Packages_details <Packages_details>` doc page for more info on specific packages.

+Similarly the USER-MISC directory has sub-directories for examples corresponding to individual commands or styles in the USER-MISC package.

 .. _openkim: https://openkim.org